Who We Are

 Trisha Ashley

-Dr Trisha Ashley is a postdoctoral fellow at STScI.
-She is an expert on gas in early type galaxies and the enigmatic class of active galaxies known as blue compact dwarfs.
-Her latest project involves studying the giant Fermi Bubbles at the Galactic Center using ultraviolet absorption lines.
-She obtained her undergraduate degree at Bryn Mawr college, and her PhD at Florida International University, where she completed her thesis on atomic gas in the
+Dr Trisha Ashley was a postdoctoral fellow at STScI from 2018 to 2023.
+She is an expert on gas in early type galaxies, the enigmatic class of active galaxies known as blue compact dwarfs, and the giant Fermi Bubbles at the Galactic Center.
+She obtained her undergraduate degree at Bryn Mawr college, and her PhD at Florida International University, where she completed her thesis on atomic gas in the LITTLE THINGS sample of blue compact dwarf galaxies.
+She held a postdoctoral position through the Bay Area Environmetal Research Institute, followed by a NASA Postdoctoral Program (NPP) fellowship both held at NASA-Ames.

 Francie Cashman